tatma/simple-receipt-api/README.md

  * high availability;
  * pay-per-use;

-*Note*: it sounds great, but serverless and Lambda are not a silver bullet, so I'm just focusing on the good part of the whole story here ☺
+*Note*: it sounds great, but serverless and Lambda are not a silver bullet, so I'm just focusing on the good part of the whole story ☺

 The application belongs to a CloudFormation stack, which is described *as code*. **Serverless Framework** has been chosen as IaC tool, because of its simplicity in configuring this type of applications.

 Other services are used, but they're very marginal to understand the big picture.
 An **IAM** role has been assigned to the Lambda function just for giving permissions for logging to **CloudWatch**.
 Moreover, **S3** is used by Serverless Framework for deploying the code.

 ### <a name="pipeline"></a> Pipeline
-A **continuous development pipeline** has been implemented as code, in a separated project built on top of CDK.
+A **continuous development pipeline** has been described as code, in a separated project built on top of CDK.

-It could be versioned in a separated git project, we're all aware of the fact that the this project is just a demo ☺.
+It should be versioned in a separated git project, but we're all aware that this is just a demo ☺.

-For implmentation details, please refer to `/pipeline/README.md`.
+For implementation details, please refer to [`/pipeline/README.md`](./pipeline/README.md).

 ### Security
-Fully managed services have been chosen, therefore many responsibilities lie outside our duties.
+Fully-managed services have been chosen, therefore many responsibilities lie outside our duties.

-IAM roles used by the application and the pipeline have beed designed to respect the **principle of least privileges**.
+IAM role attached to the components of the pipeline have fine graned permissions, for accomplishing the **principle of least privileges**.

 Secrets have been stored in AWS Secrets Manager.

 ## Project structure

 ### Needs
-The application is a HTTP API which takes some input data and returns other data.
+Let's make a very short analysis: the application is a HTTP API which takes some input data and returns other data.
 It's enough for detecting several duties, like:

 * validating input data;
 * applying the business logic, which is relatively complex;
 * in case of errors, collecting sufficient information for the client to explain what happened;
 * building the response for the client;

-### Code Organization
+### Code organization
 The project is organized through several directories in order to give an immediate overview of the components which the application is made of.
 Anyway, the hierarchy of these components is quite *flat*.
 Indeed these components are independent each other and are exploited in series by the client, i.e the Lambda handler, which acts as a driver.